Layerpath/layerpath-docs/docs/quick-start/sign-up.md

 After registration:

-1. Check your email inbox for a verification message from LayerPath
+1. Check your email inbox for a verification message from Layerpath
 2. Click the verification link in the email
 3. Your account will be activated automatically